-Coffee originally spread from what is now Western Ethiopia and Southern Sudan through the Middle East in a way that is deeply connected to Islam and the spice trade.
+Coffee originally spread from what is now Western Ethiopia and Southern Sudan through the Middle East in a way that is connected to Islam and the spice trade.
 Cacao came up from the Amazon and became a prominent part of Olmec, Mayan and Aztec cultures in what is now Mexico.
 After many years, Europeans transformed drinking chocolate into a silky milky drink and on to snappy shiny bars.
-Our Tea is classic, wine and beer select.
+Our Tea is classic.

 We generally have two choices of espresso, 3 single origin hand poured coffees, and monthly drink specials.

 SELECTED ITEMS FROM OUR FULL MENUS